strato-emu/strato-bot/README.md

 Anytime a command's `data` property is modified or a new command is created, use `npm run update` to update the command list.

+## Docker Support

+Docker packages can be created and run using Github workflows.
+Run the Docker images by downloading the package, cloning the .env file in the source code, and doing `docker run --env-file <.env file name> <Docker image name>`.

 ## Notes

 - Strato Bot is written in TypeScript to allow for compile-time error checking.
 Strato Bot is also written completely using the ECMAScript standard for added concision and convenience.